DiamondLightSource/httomo/docs/source/explanation/faq.rst

 .. dropdown:: How can I use HTTomo inside the terminal?

-    1. Using the module system, ``module load`` the version of HTTomo you are using
+    1. Using the module system, ``module load`` allows you to obtain an access to the installed HTTomo at Diamond computing systems.
+    You can check which versions of HTTomo are installed with the command: :code:`module avail httomo`.
+You can either load a specific version with ``module load httomo/*httomo_version*`` or the default (recommended) version by executing:

     .. code-block:: console

-        $ module load httomo/*httomo_version*
+        $ module load httomo

-    This will add all of the related packages and files into your path, meaning that your program will be able to access these packages when it is run.
+    This will add all of the related packages and files into your path, meaning that you will have an access to these packages from your loaded Python environment.

-    These packages are required for the various plugins to run correctly.

     2. Configure your pipeline using the templates as shown previously and run HTTomo.